hmrc/digital-engagement-platform-audit/README.md

 you will need to `sm --stop DIGITAL_ENGAGEMENT_PLATFORM_AUDIT` prior to running from source.

 ## Manually trigger using Postman locally
-This service also offers a trigger endpoint which provides the mechanism to manually add a job to mongoDB (step 1 in flow above).
+This service also offers a trigger endpoint which provides the mechanism to manually add a job to MongoDB (step 1 in flow above).
 This endpoint takes a start and end date as parameters.
 This can only be done in preproduction environments and is used for testing purposes only.
 For example, you can make a call to the trigger endpoint without waiting every 2 hours.
-This can be done using the curl-microservice in jenkins orchestrator job.
+This can be done using the curl-microservice in Jenkins orchestrator job.

 `GET http://localhost:9190/digital-engagement-platform-audit/trigger?startDate=2021-02-20T00:00:00&endDate=2021-02-20T12:00:00`

 NOTE: The digital-engagement-platform-nuance-api-stub service provides stub data for the Nuance Reporting API call. **This stub service should ALWAYS be used in all pre-prod environments.
-Calls to the real Nuance reporting API should never occur in pre-prod environments as this will retrieve real people's data into pre-prod CIP environments**.
+Calls to the real Nuance Reporting API should never occur in pre-prod environments as this will retrieve real people's data into pre-prod CIP environments**.

 Once the job has been processed it will be deleted from Mongo.